Zostavax® is given as part of a vaccine immunisation programme to protect against shingles.

 - It is unlikely that you will be asked to store the vaccine before it is given to you.
 If, however, this does happen, keep it refrigerated until it is needed.

 - Keep all medicines out of the reach and sight of children.

 - Store in a cool, dry place, away from direct heat and light.

 If you are having an operation or any dental treatment, tell the person carrying out the treatment which medicines you are taking.

-- Manufacturer's PIL, Zostavax®; Sanofi Pasteur MSD Limited, The electronic Medicines Compendium.
-Dated February 2013.
+Manufacturer's PIL, Zostavax®; Merck Sharp and Dohme Limited, The electronic Medicines Compendium.
+Dated November 2018.